react-native-device-info/react-native-device-info/README.md

 #### Notes

 > * Hot add/remove of camera is supported.
 > * Returns the status of the physical presence of the camera.
-If camera present but your app don't have permissions to use it, getCameraPresence will still return the true
+If camera present but your app don't have permissions to use it, isCameraPresent will still return the true

 ---